What to wear in India? What do women wear in India? I’m sure I’m not the first woman to Google those questions preparing for a trip to India.

 One of the most important aspects for me was being comfortable while also being respectful.
 In certain cases like the Bara Imambara in Lucknow it’s not mandatory to cover your head.
 However, it is a sign of respect.
 In mosques you will need to cover your head.
 A light scarf is the way to go.
 The textiles in India are so beautiful it’s hard not to buy all the scarves.

 You’ll also need to take your shoes off in mosques and some other locations.
 Our hosts with the Maharajas Express gave us foot coverings but I was comfortable going barefoot.
 If you’re not you may want to pack a pair of socks.
+Otherwise I spent most of my days in my Tieks, you can check out my Tieks review here.

 Oh and can you wear jeans in India?
 Absolutely…kind of… In Delhi I saw lots of women wearing a variety of clothing from saris to tunics with leggings to jeans.
 I heard the same was true for Mumbai – the clothing ranges from conservative to very modern.
 In more rural areas it was a bit more traditional.